decipher-cs/cipher-connect/README.md

 - [ ] Have a default room that every new user has.
 Make it a room with the developer and a greeting message.
 - [ ] Add option for ephemeral login which is deleted after some time.
 Or an option for tyring the app.
 - [ ] Microphone icon in fevicon should only appear while recording.
+- [ ] On smaller screens, combine tabs on sidebar and with room panel.

 ## License